 - Stretch your neck, arms and back between clients

-- Exercise and watch your diet, the more you weight, the more stress being put through the body
+- Exercise and watch your diet, the more you weigh, the more stress being put through the body

 - Keep well hydrated